ProfessorDudley/FinalYearProject/_posts/2019-02-10-actually-doing-the-project.md

 subtitle: "I mean, I probably should right?
 Right??"
 tags: [Blueprints, Unreal Engine, Level Generation]
 date: 2019-02-10

+excerpt: "From the start I knew building a level generation system was going to be a complex and difficult task, but I did not think it would cause so many development issues as it has.
+I'm currently battling a bug where an array entry isn't removed, even though it should have met the criteria to be removed."
 ---

 #### This week I've actually been doing some work towards the project. 🎉